refactorjs/ofetch/README.md

 # ofetch
-(Preemptive Naming) Extension to ohmyfetch to work somewhat like axios
+(Preemptive Naming) Extension to ofetch to work somewhat like axios